gimlet-io/gimlet-documentation/src/pages/docs/deploy-your-first-app.md

 ![](/image-build.png)

-Once the git connection inside the cluster pulled the latest changes, you will see the deployed application on the screen.
+Once the git connection inside the cluster pulls the latest changes, you will see the deployed application on the screen.

 ![](/deployed.png)